erickmetz/droplet-cloudflare-updatefw/README.md

 ```

-Add this to the file, staying mindful of what your actual path to the scripts is and changing the entry, accordingly.
+Add this to the file, staying mindful of what your actual path to the script is and changing the entry, accordingly.
 This example checks for netblock changes daily at 1-2am pacific time, or 9am UTC:
 ```
 0 9 * * * /home/user/scripts/droplet-cloudflare-updatefw.py > /dev/null 2>&1